 I stayed in Tynemouth for 30 days.
 I took crash courses in painting and cycling; I was at the small beach every day.
 I even found some of Dad’s old friends and school counselors and visited their Tynemouth homes.

 Tynemouth, a coastal town located in North Tyneside, is steeped in the many scenes of history.
 It was originally settled during the Iron Age and remains home to the impressive ruins of a Roman Fort.
-This fort was used for centuries as a strategic defensive point for coastal defence and remained in use throughout both World Wars.
+This fort was used for centuries as a strategic defensive point for coastal defense and remained in use throughout both World Wars.

 Today, Tynemouth is a vibrant hub of activity.
 It boasts a number of attractions, including the beautiful outdoor pool located on the seafront and King Edward’s Bay beach.
-The town also has a large village green and coastal town which regularly hosts festivals, markets and other events throughout the year
+The town also has a large village green and coastal town which regularly hosts festivals, markets, and other events throughout the year

 Were 30 days in Tynemouth enough?
 No – it would never be.
 Tynemouth was a healing place for me.
 Alas, my life was in New York, and I could not leave that behind.
 But I promised myself to visit Tynemouth as often as possible.